 As you pay your premiums, your whole life policy accumulates a cash value that you can take out or borrow against later on.
 The money is allowed to grow with interest on a tax-deferred basis.
 Compared to other types of permanent life insurance, such as universal or variable life, the rate of return with a whole life policy is typically much lower.

-Since your policy stays in place for the duration of your life, you won’t have to worry about having to renew it like you would with term life insurance.
-Changes in the status of your health won’t affect your coverage, so your premiums won’t go up if you get sick later on.
+Whole life policies stay in place for the duration of your life.
+This means you won’t have to worry about renewing it like you would with term life insurance.
+Plus, changes in the status of your health won’t affect your coverage, so your premiums won’t go up if you get sick later on.

 Benefits of Choosing Whole Life